 How Can I Adopt a Dog For Free?

-There are a couple of options to take if you would like to adopt a pet for free.
-Check your local classified ads for people advertising a pet as being ‘free to a good home’, or your other option is to take advantage of the offer most shelters make throughout the year, where they waive the adoption fees for their animals.
+There are a couple of options to take if you would like to find out about adopting a dog for free.
+Firstly, you could check your local classified ads for people advertising a pet as being ‘free to a good home’.
+Or you could take advantage of the ‘waive adoption fees’ offer most shelters make throughout the year.

-The fees for adopting an animal from a shelter are usually not very expensive, and they go towards covering the cost of caring for the animal while in their care.
-If you do decide to adopt a pet from a fee-waived event, making a donation to the shelter would be a much appreciated gesture.
+The fees for adopting an animal from a shelter are usually not very expensive.
+These fees go towards covering the cost of caring for the animal while in their care.
+If you decide to adopt from a fee-waived event, making a donation to the shelter would be much appreciated.

 How Do I Find a Dog to Adopt?